Shreyas765/GiftSpark/README.md

    yarn install
    ```
 3. **Set up environment variables**:
-   Create a .env file in the root directory and add the following:
+   Create a .env.local file in the root directory and add the following:
    ```
+   GOOGLE_CLIENT_ID=<OAuth ID>
+   GOOGLE_CLIENT_SECRET=<secret accompanied with your OAuth ID>
    MONGODB_URI=your_mongodb_connection_string
    NEXT_PUBLIC_API_URL=http://localhost:3000/api
+   EMAIL_USER=<your email to receive contact messages>
+   EMAIL_PASS=<Generated App password (if using google with 2FA)
    ```
+   ****NOTE: some functionality, like Google client for login and mongoDB require you to generate keys with the respective suppliers for OAuth2.0 login with google and secure database access and storage.

 5. Run the development server:
    ```
    npm run dev